Skip To Content

 • Keep boilers running, test their pressure-relief valves monthly, and get them inspected regularly, per state law.

-• Protect fire sprinkler systems.
+• Protect fire sprinkler systems

 • Promptly repair leaky doors, windows, and cracks.
+Seal openings where cold outside air can enter.

-• Test backup electricity supplies.
+• Test each building’s backup electricity and lighting systems.

 • Ensure exterior doors close safely and securely so they don’t blow open in windy conditions

-• Open doors to sink cabinets and other areas that have water pipes to allow warm air to circulate.
+• Open doors to sink cabinets and other plumbing areas that have water pipes to allow warm air to circulate.

 • Some districts might need their fire marshal’s approval to shut water off.